mm6/InternetOfThingsCourse/Weeks/week1.md

 We make a distinction between products, smart products, and connected products.
 Various types of tags are introduced to enable arbitrary "things" to play a roll in the IoT.

 The central article for the course, "Enabling the Internet of Things", is discussed.
+The paper argues that the standardized but decentralized model provided by the World Wide Web is the correct one to use in designing an interoperable internet of things - a web of things.

 + Course mechanics
 + Smart, connected products